 Immersion - The golden Graal of learning

-- Recognizing and understanding words - keywords and functions in programming (
+- True understanding and finding good words - keywords and functions in programming (

 filter), words in language, operations in mathematics, biological structures and elements in biology - they all can be explained, but understanding them requires seeing them in use in many concepts, and where they cannot be used.

-- Seeing the importance - learning what is important in practice and what is not.
+- Seeing what is important - learning what is important in practice and what is not.

-As you see, many things cannot be learned using classic methods.
-They need practice and exposure.
-Immersion give us both.
+As you see, many things cannot be learned by memorization.
+To learn them, you need practice and exposure.
+Immersion helps with both.

 We can use immersion for language learning by surrounding ourselves with the language.
 Here are a few examples: